-- 1. www.alsde.edu
+- 1. www.alsde.edu;

-- 2. Click Department Offices
+- 2. Click Department Offices;

-- 3. Click on Teaching and Leading
+- 3. Click on Teaching and Leading;

-- 4. Click on AL Educator Preparation
+- 4. Click on AL Educator Preparation;

-- 5. Click on Online Payment
+- 5. Click on Online Payment;

-- 6. Print a copy of payment confirmation in order to attach to your certification application
+- 6. Print a copy of payment confirmation in order to attach to your certification application;

-- 7. If you are an Early Childhood AND

-Elementary dual major OR Music

-Instrumental AND Vocal Choral dual

-major, OR Health AND Physical

-Education you will pay for two (2)

-teaching certificates (\$60.00 plus
+- 7. If you are an Early Childhood AND Elementary dual major OR Music Instrumental AND Vocal Choral dual major, OR Health AND Physical Education dual major, you will need to pay for two (2) teaching certificates (\$60.00 plus processing fee).

-processing fee)

-- 8. ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee.
+- 8. ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee).